The purpose of this course is to update the healthcare professional on the current diagnosis and treatment of tuberculosis.

-Patients should also be instructed on the importance of strict adherence to the medication regimen and the consequences of non-compliance.
+Patients should also be instructed on the importance of adhering to the medication regimen and the consequences of non-compliance.

-The only TB vaccine that is currently available is Bacillus Calmette-Guérin (BCG).
+The only TB vaccine currently available is Bacillus Calmette-Guérin (BCG).
 Bacillus Calmette-Guérin vaccine is not routinely used in the US, but many foreign-born persons have been BCG-vaccinated.
 BCG is primarily used in countries with a high prevalence of TB to prevent childhood tuberculous meningitis and miliary disease.
-Vaccination with BCG may be done in either of these two circumstances.52,75
+Vaccination with BCG may be done in either of these circumstances (Von Reyn, 2019).

-Children: Children with a negative tuberculin skin test who are in a living situation in which the likelihood of exposure to TB is high, and the child cannot be removed from that situation.
-Vaccination should also be done if the child is continually exposed to TB and cannot be treated or if the child has TB that is resistant to INH and rifampin.
-The vaccine has been shown to be 70%-80% effective.75
+Children: Children with a negative tuberculin skin test who are in a living situation in which the likelihood of exposure to TB is high and the child cannot be removed from that situation.
+Vaccination should also be done if the child is continually exposed to TB and cannot be treated or has TB resistant to INH and Rifampin.
+The vaccine is 70%-80% effective (Von Reyn, 2019).

-Healthcare workers: Healthcare workers who are exposed to a high percentage of patients who have M tuberculosis that is resistant to INH and rifampin should be vaccinated with BCG.
-Healthcare workers should be vaccinated with BCG if there is ongoing transmission of drug-resistant M tuberculosis strains to health care workers and subsequent infection is likely or comprehensive TB infection-control precautions have been implemented but have not been successful.
+Healthcare workers: Healthcare workers who are exposed to a high percentage of patients with M tuberculosis resistant to INH and Rifampin should be vaccinated with BCG.
+Healthcare workers should be vaccinated with BCG if there is ongoing transmission of drug-resistant M tuberculosis strains to healthcare workers and subsequent infection is likely, or comprehensive TB infection-control precautions have been implemented but have not been successful.

-The BCG vaccine is much less effective for older children and adults, and this is likely due to differences in immune status between infants and these groups and because older children and adults are more likely to have had prior exposure to TB.75
+The BCG vaccine is much less effective for older children and adults, likely due to differences in immune status between infants and these groups and because older children and adults are more likely to have had prior exposure to TB (Von Reyn, 2019).

-BCG vaccination should not be given to persons who are immunosuppressed (e.g., persons who are HIV infected) or who are likely to become immunocompromised (e.g., persons who are candidates for organ transplant) as these patients may develop serious systemic adverse effects.
+BCG vaccination should not be given to people who are immunosuppressed (e.g., HIV infected) or who are likely to become immunocompromised (e.g., persons who are candidates for organ transplant) as these patients may develop serious systemic adverse effects.

 BCG vaccination should not be given during pregnancy.
 Even though no harmful effects of BCG vaccination on the fetus have been observed, BCG is a live vaccine, so its use in pregnant women is contraindicated.

 BCG is relatively safe.
-Large local reactions at the injection site are common, and they may become ulcerated and painful and leave a permanent.75 Osteitis and osteomyelitis can occur after a BCG injection, but these are rare adverse effects.
-Disseminated BCG infections in the liver, lymphatic issue, skeletal system, the CNS, and other sites can also occur, most often in patients who are immunocompromised and disseminated BCG disease has been reported to occur in 33% of immunocompromised infants.75,76
+Large local reactions at the injection site are common, and they may become ulcerated and painful and leave a permanent (Von Reyn, 2019).
+Osteitis and osteomyelitis can occur after a BCG injection, but these are rare adverse effects.
+Disseminated BCG infections in the liver, lymphatic issue, skeletal system, the CNS, and other sites can also occur, most often in patients who are immunocompromised and disseminated BCG disease has been reported to occur in 33% of immunocompromised infants (Von Reyn, 2019).

-Vaccination with BCG can cause a false-positive TB skin test.77 The IRGA test is not affected by BCG vaccine.75,78
+Vaccination with BCG can cause a false-positive TB skin test (CDC, 2016c).
+The BCG vaccine does not affect the IRGA test (Von Reyn, 2019).

-Disseminated TB, which is sometimes referred to as military TB, is defined as TB caused by hematogenous dissemination of M tuberculosis and is present in two or more non-contiguous sites.79 Disseminated TB is an uncommon condition.
-It accounts for 2%-3% of all cases of TB,79 and disseminated TB can affect organs and tissues, including (but not limited to) the bone marrow, eyes, kidneys, and liver.7,79 Disseminated TB may be caused by reactivation of latent TB, the progression of active TB, or it may be iatrogenic.
-Disseminated TB occurs most often in patients who have specific risks factors, and people who are immunocompromised or have an HIV infection are particularly susceptible.7,79
+Disseminated TB, sometimes referred to as military TB, is defined as TB caused by hematogenous dissemination of M tuberculosis and is present in two or more non-contiguous sites (Khan, 2019).
+Disseminated TB is an uncommon condition.
+It accounts for 2%-3% of all cases of TB, and disseminated TB can affect organs and tissues, including (but not limited to) the bone marrow, eyes, kidneys, and liver (Khan, 2019).
+Disseminated TB may be caused by reactivation of latent TB, the progression of active TB, or it may be iatrogenic.
+Disseminated TB occurs most often in patients with specific risk factors, and people who are immunocompromised or have an HIV infection are particularly susceptible (Khan, 2019).

 Tuberculosis is a serious disease for children.
 Children are more susceptible to the transmission of TB, and they should be screened if they have had close contact with someone who has the disease or if they have risk factors, e.g., an HIV infection, that increases their risk of becoming infected.
-For children, brief contact with an infected adult may result in infection, the risk of progression to the active disease after exposure to TB is quite high, up to 50% in children < two years of age80 and children are more likely than adults to develop severe and/or extra-pulmonary TB.81 Worldwide, tuberculosis is commonly occurring disease but in the United States pediatric cases of TB are rare; in 2016 there were only 387 reported cases of TB in children and adolescents under the age of 15.12
+For children, brief contact with an infected adult may result in infection, the risk of progression to the active disease after exposure to TB is quite high, up to 50% in children < two years of age and children are more likely than adults to develop severe or extrapulmonary TB (Carvalho et al., 2018).
+Worldwide, Tuberculosis is a commonly occurring disease, but in the United States, pediatric cases of TB are rare; in 2016, there were only 387 reported cases of TB in children and adolescents under the age of 15 (CDC, 2016).

-Active TB in children is treated with a two-month initiation phase and a four-month continuation phase.
-The recommended dosing for INH differs slightly depending on the source (The recommendation from the WHO is 7-15 mg/kg, the other sources are 10-20 mg) and the dosing of the TB drugs can be done once, twice, or three times a week dosing; the decision to which to use depends on the incidence of TB in the area, the HIV status of the child, and other factors.
-The regimen listed below36,82:
+Active TB in children is treated with two-month initiation and four-month continuation phases.
+The recommended dosing for INH differs slightly depending on the source (The recommendation from the WHO is 7-15 mg/kg, the other sources are 10-20 mg), and the dosing of the TB drugs can be done once, twice, or three times a week dosing; the decision to which to use depends on the incidence of TB in the area, the HIV status of the child, and other factors.
+The regimen is listed below (WHO, 2014):